-Our 2023 figures are broadly similar to 2022, as we expected, recognising it will take several years and continuing focus to achieve our aim of increasing the proportion of women employed in our business.
-However, we can now see a trend in some parts of our business over the recent period showing some progress against these goals.
+Our 2024 figures are broadly similar to 2023, as we expected, recognising it will take several years and continuing focus to achieve our aim of increasing the proportion of women employed in our business.
+However, we have been pleased to see progress in the number of women choosing to join our business, and in the roles they are fulfilling.